bahoerres/DIFFrnt/content/🧠 Executive Function Support System.md

 Think of the **Emergency Tools** section as your first aid kit for executive function challenges.
 When everything feels like too much:

-- [[🚨 The Momentum Activation Protocol - Navigating Task Initiation Challenges|Emergency Start]] - Straightforward steps to break through task paralysis, starting with actions as small as "look at your task list" or "move one object related to your task"
+- [[🚨 The Momentum Activation Protocol - Navigating Task Initiation Challenges|🚨 The Momentum Activation Protocol]] - Straightforward steps to break through task paralysis, starting with actions as small as "look at your task list" or "move one object related to your task"
-- [[Current Energy State|Energy Check]] - Quick assessment and matching tools to work with your available energy, not against it
+- [[🔋 Energy States - Understanding Your Brain's Power Management System|🔋 Energy State]] - Quick assessment and matching tools to work with your available energy, not against it
-- [[✅ Quick Wins List - Your Momentum-Building Toolkit]] - Pre-selected, low-barrier tasks that can help you build momentum when starting feels impossible
+- [[✅ Quick Wins List - Your Momentum-Building Toolkit|✅ Quick Wins List]] - Pre-selected, low-barrier tasks that can help you build momentum when starting feels impossible
-- [[🛟 Crisis Management - The Impossible Task Protocol|Crisis Help]] - Structured support for those moments when you need more than just task management
+- [[🛟 Crisis Management - The Impossible Task Protocol|🛟 Crisis Management]] - Structured support for those moments when you need more than just task management

 ### 📅 For Daily Support